TV Series Review

-It was considered one of the best (and grimmest) movies of the late 20th century, doncha know.
+Critics considered it one of the best (and grimmest) movies of the late 20th century, doncha know.

-Released in 1996, Ethan and Joel Coen's film Fargo is a dramedy as dark and cold as the North Woods winter in which it takes place.
+Released in 1996, Ethan and Joel Coen's film Fargo is a dramedy as dark and cold as the north woods winter in which it takes place.
 It's filled with quirky characters, dark deeds and a now-infamous wood chipper.
-It used its unlikely "true" story and strange, murderous charm to gain a place on the National Film Registry and secure a couple of Oscars.
+It used its unlikely "true" story, as well as its murderous charm, to gain a place on the National Film Registry and secure a couple of Oscars.

-The show, we're told, is (just like the movie) based on a "true story," which seems about as likely as Lester escaping the season unscathed.
-Sort of like viewers.
-This melancholy series does like to sit and brood for stretches, but when it gets moving, it descends with the fury of a Midwestern storm.
+This melancholy series does like to sit and brood for stretches.
+But when it gets moving, it descends with the fury of a North Dakota blizzard.
 People die in horrible ways, and not just in wood chippers.
 Blood drips, gurgles and spews.
-S-words and other vulgarities are sprinkled on the snow right along with the blood.
+S-words and other vulgarities are sprinkled on the snow right along the blood.
 And sex can be problematic too—if not visually, at least topically.
-(In one episode, a character offers a play-by-play monologue on bestiality.)
+(In one episode, for example, an extended conversation revolves around bestiality.)